-Year after year it’s the same ole problem, admit it … both your garage and your basement are cluttered-up messes.
+Year after year it’s the same ole problem, admit it, Christmas has come and gone and now its a new year … both your garage and your basement are cluttered-up messes.
 That’s the case, at least, if you’re like the vast majority of homeowners.
 It just seems to be a natural trend over time for those two places to gradually and inevitably become ever more cluttered and junky.

 But that doesn’t mean, of course, that they have to stay that way.
 After all, anyplace that gets messed-up can also be cleaned-up.
 And that’s certainly true of both basements and garages.

 In fact, you can make the job of cleaning-up your garage and/or basement go faster and smoother by following this 4-step process: